setavenger/SatoshiGuard/README.md

 # Satoshi Guard

-*Important: Wallet has been thoroughly tested for m-of-2 and m-of-3 wallets.
+*Important: Wallet has only been thoroughly tested for m-of-2 and m-of-3 wallets.
 Be advised that someone who has access to your __unlocked__ phone may gain access to your keys*

 Satoshi Guard is an iOS app to create and manage Bitcoin mulitsignature wallets.
 The app was created using